afollestad/node-deploy/README.md

 * `[project-id]`: The identifier of the project to destroy.

-This will destroy (delete) the project folder on the remote nodedeploy-server.
+This will destroy (delete) the project folder on the remote server.